Sound and science

-The earliest acoustic simulation software was too sophisticated for every engineer in the process to learn, but Airbus has worked steadily over the past 15 years to ‘democratise’ it.
-Today, acoustic simulation is fully integrated into Airbus’ design processes.
+The earliest acoustic simulation software was too sophisticated for every engineer in the process to learn, but Airbus has worked over the past 15 years to ‘democratise’ it.
+Now acoustic simulation is fully integrated into Airbus’ design processes.

 Any design engineer in Airbus can initiate an acoustic simulation calculation.
 They change values for parameters such as speed, temperature and altitude in a simulation model and submit it for calculation.
 Actran runs the simulation and reports the results.
 Airbus engineers can use the software at the beginning of the process to get a broad idea of which geometry is most promising.

 As they get closer to a final design, they can adjust the parameters for optimal performance.
 This system eliminates guesswork and needless iteration.
 It avoids costly, late-stage errors, through constant simulation that reveals when an idea is going awry.
 Whatever a company’s sound management challenges, Airbus shows that it is possible to infuse acoustic simulation into design processes from beginning to end.

 Other companies may not have to simulate every phase of the process, because their products do not change significantly from one version to the next.
 They might need only occasional acoustic simulation to verify their sound profile.
 Or they might be able to create one acoustic model of their product, and then use it to create best practices for sound engineering.

 Companies don’t need to have the resources of a large aerospace company to embrace acoustic simulation, but they do need to embrace acoustic simulation if they are to deliver function and quality, as well as the sound profile that acts as an indicator of that function and quality.

 Dr Jean-Louis Migeot is co-founder and CEO of Free Field Technologies, an MSC Software company